sp4rkie/docsis-cable-load-monitor/README.md

         14:56:26:   7939  2262  2315  2416   121    90  1098   463   102    32    75    77    25     5     9     4  17033
         [...]

 The lines start with the time of measurement followed by 16 values representing the cable load (in kbit/s) for each down channel.
 The last value is the overall sum.
 Ideally we would take a snapshot of all 16 values at the same time.
 Since we can receive only one frequency at a given time we collect the values sequentially.
 For 16 channels this typically takes about 25s what seems to be acceptable.

+UPDATE as of Dec 6, 2019:

+We now also support multi tuner configurations.
+Allowing all tuners found in the system to be used in parallel per default.
+This substantially speeds up the overall time needed for one scan cycle to complete.

+Apart from that we have seen broken hardware is out there wreaking havoc after some thousands of scan cycles.
+Probably because ordinary DVB-C design is not meant be be used for continued frequency changes.
+That's why there now also exists an option to force multiple tuners being used in a sequential manner.
+In the hope this may distribute the load sufficiently among all tuners to work without deficiencies.

 - graphic support